SnowBroScott/emberhold-canonical/docs/parking-lot.md

 - **`avatar-review.tsx` — retire or rebuild.** A leftover review page that hand-duplicates the roster in its own local array.
 It is a second source of truth for the cast, and it will drift. *Kill it unless it's earning something.*
 - **Audit what else from 2026-07-03 never landed.** `Feast` → `Hall` was LOCKED and sat unshipped for ten days.
 It was found by accident, during a recon for something else. **Grep the LOCKED decisions against the codebase.** *This is a Haiku job and it is cheap.*
+- **Recurrence chip legibility — "Weekly · Mon" / "Monthly · 1st".** Recurrence now anchors to fixed dates (weekly=Monday, monthly=the 1st), but the anchors are invisible to users — a kid sees a bare "MONTHLY" chip with no hint it means the 1st. `RECURRENCE_LABEL` is a plain constant; surfacing the anchor needs conditional render at the chip sites (`QuestCard`, `quest.$id`, `quest-log`).
+Scoped and skipped during the recurrence cleanup because it exceeds a one-line change. *Cheap, and exactly the ambient legibility the thesis runs on.*
 - **Vault favorites → real per-profile persistence** — `localStorage` won't survive the shared-wall model, and favoriting is load-bearing.
 - **Quick Add defaults expanded on an empty board** — zero quests means the user has never seen one.
 Same state-driven pattern as the Vault's catalog/curated flip.
 - **A cheap Dim-tier starter reward** — the menu floors at 25, so a new kid can't cash out until they've earned 25. **Doubly important now:** the Pip first-run screen asks them to stock the Vault, and the first reward they set should be *reachable*, not a 500-ember Urban Air Day.